 6) Bone densitometry (suggested every 2 years).

-2. Nutritional management: Suggest a high-protein, high-fat (35%-40% of calories from fat), and high-calorie (130%-150% of normal daily requirement) diet, supplemented with enzyme preparations and vitamins (particularly fat-soluble vitamins A, D, E, and K).
+2. Nutritional management: Suggest a high-protein, high-fat (35%-40% of calories from fat), and high-calorie (130%-150% of normal daily requirement) diet, supplemented with enzyme preparations and vitamins (particularly fat-soluble vitamins A, D, E, and K) for patients with pancreatic insufficiency (85% of Canadian CF patients).

 3. Immunoprophylaxis: All vaccines should be administered as in the general population, with particular emphasis on vaccination against pertussis and measles.
 Patients with liver disease should receive vaccination coverage against hepatitis A and B. All patients should be vaccinated against influenza every year.

-4. Oxygen therapy: Recommended for patients who are hypoxemic (PaO2 ≤55 mm Hg, SaO2 <88%); it may also improve exercise performance in those who demonstrate hypoxemia with physical activities.
+4. Oxygen therapy: Recommended for patients who are hypoxemic (PaO2 ≤55 mm Hg, SpO2 <88%); it may also improve exercise performance in those who demonstrate hypoxemia with physical activities.

-1. Mucolytics (individual or combined): Inhaled dornase alpha 2.5 mg once daily (especially in patients with moderate-to-severe disease); inhaled hypertonic (3-5 mL of 3%-7%) saline (administer an inhaled beta2-agonist before the saline inhalation); inhaled dry powder mannitol 400 mg bid (an inhaled beta2-agonist must be administered before inhalation).
-Mannitol is currently approved in Australia and the UK.
+1. Mucolytics (individual or combined): Inhaled dornase alpha 2.5 mg once daily (especially in patients with moderate to severe disease); inhaled hypertonic (3-5 mL of 3%-7%) saline; inhaled dry powder mannitol 400 mg bid.
+An inhaled beta2-agonist must be administered before inhalation of mucolytics.
+Mannitol is currently approved in Australia and the United Kingdom.

 2. Bronchodilators are commonly used before the administration of inhaled mucolytics, physiotherapy, inhaled saline solutions, or prior to exercising in patients who have shown postbronchodilator improvement of symptoms or spirometry results.

-3. Inhaled glucocorticoids: Only in patients with coexistent allergen-induced asthma or allergic bronchopulmonary aspergillosis (ABPA).
+3. Inhaled glucocorticoids: Only in patients with coexistent asthma or allergic bronchopulmonary aspergillosis (ABPA).

 4. Pancreatic enzymes (for pancreatic insufficient patients) should be administered with each meal at individually adjusted doses.
-In adults, the starting dose is 500 U of lipase/kg per meal and 250 U/kg with snacks.
-If necessary, increase the dose by 150-250 U/kg per meal to a maximum of 2500 U/kg per meal (do not exceed 7000-12,000 U/kg/d).
+In adults, the starting dose is 500 IU of lipase/kg per meal and 250 IU/kg with snacks.
+If necessary, increase the dose by 150 to 250 IU/kg per meal to a maximum of 2500 IU/kg per meal (do not exceed 7000-12,000 IU/kg/d).

 5. Fat-soluble vitamins A, D, E, and K are recommended on a daily basis.
 Their doses should be adjusted on the basis of serum vitamin levels or evidence of end organ damage (CF-related liver or bone disease).
 The vitamins should be taken together with pancreatic enzymes.

-6. Oral nonsteroidal anti-inflammatory drugs (NSAIDs): Azithromycin (a commonly used antibiotic, but in this instance used for its anti-inflammatory and purported immune-modulating properties) 250 or 500 mg (patients ≥36 kg body weight) 3 times/wk (particularly in patients with Pseudomonas aeruginosa infection).Evidence 3Strong recommendation (downsides clearly outweigh benefits; right action for all or almost all patients).
+6. Oral nonsteroidal anti-inflammatory drugs (NSAIDs): Azithromycin (a commonly used antibiotic, but in this instance used for its anti-inflammatory and purported immune-modulating properties) 250 or 500 mg (patients ≥36 kg body weight) 3 times/wk (particularly in patients with PsA infection).Evidence 3Strong recommendation (downsides clearly outweigh benefits; right action for all or almost all patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of intervention).
 Quality of Evidence lowered because long-term effects are less clear.
 Southern KW, Barker PM, Solis-Moya A, Patel L. Macrolide antibiotics for cystic fibrosis.
 Cochrane Database Syst Rev. 2012 Nov 14;11:CD002203. doi:10.1002/14651858.CD002203.pub4.
 Review.
 PubMed PMID: 23152214.
-This may be beneficial long-term in patients with a more severe disease and those who are prone to more frequent pulmonary exacerbations.
+This may be beneficial long term in patients with more advanced lung disease and those who are prone to more frequent pulmonary exacerbations.
 Clinical effectiveness should be reevaluated every 6 to 12 months.
-Before the initiation of long-term treatment, sputum tests must be performed to exclude nontuberculous mycobacterial (NTB) infection.
-Repeat sputum testing for NTB should be performed every 6 months thereafter while receiving azithromycin.
+Before the initiation of long-term treatment, sputum tests must be performed to exclude nontuberculous mycobacterial (NTM) infection.
+Repeat sputum testing for NTM should be performed every 6 months thereafter while receiving azithromycin.
 Ibuprofen given orally in high doses, maintaining a serum concentration of 50 to 100 microg/mL in patients with CF (6-18 years old), can slow the progression of lung disease.
 This is usually not recommended for the adult population.

-7. Chronic antimicrobial treatment: Inhaled preservative-free tobramycin (300 mg nebulized bid for 1 month) is strongly recommended in patients age 6 and older for the eradication of Pseudomonas aeruginosa after the first documented culture of sputum or throat swab.
-For CF patients who are chronically infected with P aeruginosa, tobramycin (300 mg nebulized bid) administered in 1-month cycles (on alternating months) has been shown to be effective in maintaining or improving lung function, reducing respiratory symptoms, and reducing the risk for future pulmonary exacerbations.
-Alternatively, aztreonam (75 mg nebulized tid) given in 1-month cycles (on alternating months) has shown similar results and is equally effective when compared to tobramycin.
-Another alternative, colistin (1 million U nebulized bid) given in a similar manner, has shown similar results.
-For patients with CF who have more frequent pulmonary exacerbations or have more severe pulmonary impairment, the use of continuous inhaled and/or oral antipseudomonal antibiotics is often prescribed.
+7. Chronic antimicrobial treatment: Inhaled preservative-free tobramycin (300 mg nebulized bid for 1 month) is strongly recommended in patients aged ≥6 years for the eradication of PsA after the first documented culture of sputum or throat swab.
+For CF patients who are chronically infected with PsA, preservative-free tobramycin (300 mg nebulized bid) administered in 1-month cycles (on alternating months) has been shown to be effective in maintaining or improving lung function, reducing respiratory symptoms, and reducing the risk for future pulmonary exacerbations.
+Tobramycin via a dry powder inhaler (4 capsules or 112 mg bid) has shown similar results in comparison with tobramycin inhaled solution (TIS).
+Aztreonam lysine inhaled solution (75 mg nebulized tid) given in 1-month cycles (on alternating months) has shown similar results and is equally effective when compared with tobramycin.
+Colistin (polymyxin E), commercially manufactured as colistin sulfate or colistimethate sodium, has been used in an inhaled format for the chronic treatment of PsA infection in CF. When compared with placebo, it has demonstrated similar results to that of TIS.
+Older studies using inhaled colistimethate sodium (1 million IU bid) when compared with TIS appeared to be less effective; however, this may be due to a dose-dependent effect and/or type of colistin preparation used.
+More conventional dosing of colistimethate sodium would be 240 to 480 mg/d in divided dosing (bid).
+Colistimethate sodium via a dry powder inhaler (75-150 mg bid) has been shown to be comparable to TIS in this patient population.
+Liposomal amikacin (590 mg nebulized once daily) versus placebo has shown comparable results to TIS and has been shown to be noninferior in comparison to TIS.
+Levofloxacin inhaled solution (240 mg nebulized bid) has also been shown to be as effective as TIS short term.
+The new inhaled antibiotics (aztreonam lysine, liposomal amikacin, levofloxacin) are also delivered by a much more efficient nebulizer system, which reduces times of treatment and increases dosage/deposition into the airways.
+This is also true of the dry powder inhalers increasing ease of use and compliance long term.
+For patients with CF who have more frequent pulmonary exacerbations or more severe pulmonary impairment, the use of continuous inhaled and/or oral antipseudomonal antibiotics is often prescribed.
 Long-term administration of oral antibiotics for the treatment of chronic Staphylococcus aureus is not recommended.

 1. Intensification of physiotherapy, particularly in patients with atelectasis.
 This should be performed in combination with the use of nebulized hypertonic saline tid to qid.

 1) Early treatment with an antibiotic (intravenous or oral, frequently plus inhaled, but not an inhaled antibiotic alone) for at least 10 days (on average 14-21 days).
-While waiting for sputum culture results, use combined empiric treatment to cover Haemophilus influenzae and Staphylococcus aureus (semisynthetic penicillins or beta-lactamase–resistant cephalosporins or clarithromycin) as well as Pseudomonas aeruginosa (oral ciprofloxacin and inhaled aminoglycoside or colistin).
+While waiting for sputum culture results, use combined empiric treatment to cover H influenzae and S aureus (semisynthetic penicillins or beta-lactamase–resistant cephalosporins or clarithromycin) as well as PsA (oral ciprofloxacin and inhaled aminoglycoside or colistin).
 In patients with more severe exacerbations, administer intravenous beta-lactams [eg, ceftazidime, piperacillin, ticarcillin] combined with an aminoglycoside.
 Alternatively, carbapenems (imipenem or meropenem) or aztreonam may be used.
 Clinical improvement is usually achieved no earlier than after 4 to 7 days of treatment.

 2) Consider a short-term systemic glucocorticoid treatment (eg, prednisone 1 mg/kg/d or 40-50 mg/d for 7-10 days) in patients with severe exacerbations, and particularly with severe chronic obstructive pulmonary disease, allergic bronchopulmonary aspergillosis, or asthma.